 Vesak (Buddha Purnima, Buddha Jayanti) is a Buddhist festival that marks Gautama Buddha's birth, enlightenment and death.
-It falls on the day of the full moon in May and it is a gazetted holiday in India.
+It falls on the day of the Full Moon in April or May and it is a gazetted holiday in India.

 Many Buddhists visit temples on Vesak to listen to monks give talks and recite ancient verses.
 Devout Buddhists may spend all day in one or more temples.
 Some temples display a small statue of Buddha as a baby.
 The statue is placed in a basin filled with water and decorated with flowers.
 Visitors to the temple pour water over the statue.
 This symbolizes a pure and new beginning.

 Many Buddhists pay special attention to Buddha's teachings during Vesak.
 They may wear white robes and only eat vegetarian food on and around Vesak.
 Many people also give money, food or goods to organizations that help the poor, the elderly and those who are sick.
 Caged animals are bought and set free to display care for all living creatures, as preached by Buddha.